-The Plate Configuration window features the Plate Information, Well Selection, and Well Information tabs.
+The Plate Configuration window features the Plate Information, Well Selection, Well Information, and Lot Selector tabs.

 All users can start runs using the initial plate configuration, an altered configuration, or just the plate and data file names and the supermix.
 Users with the Create New Template user privilege can save the configuration as a template before the droplet reading run.
+Users with APF privileges can select an APF file, which contains predefined settings to automatically configure the plate.
+For information on APFs, see Managing Assay Protocol Files on page 90.